lkdomke/chp1_salmon/README.md

-# chp2
+# chp1
-Analysis for chapter 2 data
+Analysis for chapter 1 data
+Included will be analysis for objective 1 and 2